-Hand Grenades and Hurricanes — two infamous cocktails that each, typically, have enough liquor in them to put you on your ass before you can even get around to ordering another one.
+Hand Grenades and Hurricanes — two infamous cocktails that each, typically, have enough liquor in them to make you lightheaded before you can even get around to ordering another one.
 If you’ve been to New Orleans, specifically Pat O’Brien’s (where the cocktail originated in 1941), you’ll know what I’m talking about.
 While there is no art in crafting a Hand Grenade (a mix of gin, rum, vodka, melon liqueur, and pineapple juice), the bastardized Hurricane cocktail actually has some sophistication to it when mixed properly.

-Many Hurricane cocktails that make it onto menus are adulterated with absurd quantities of artificial, poorly made fassionola syrup — a pillar of the original recipe that’s lost to time, created by legendary tiki bartender, Donn Beach.
+Many Hurricane cocktails that make it onto menus are adulterated with absurd quantities of artificial, poorly made fassionola syrup — a pillar of the original recipe that has been lost to time, created by legendary tiki bartender, Donn Beach.

 - 2 ounces rum

 - 1 ounce citrus juice (lemon or lime)